renexdev/programming_notes/notes_on_cuda/2_fundamental_gpu_algorithms.md

 **Serial reduce** is essentially ((a+b)+c)+d.
 Step complexity is O(n).
 **Parallel reduce**, on the other hand, is (a+b)+(c+d), which means complexity is O(log(n)).
 (Summing up 1024 elements only requires 10 steps.)

+See `reduce.cu` for the code snippets of reducing with globabl or shared memory.
+In the above example, reducing with global memory uses 3 times more memory than the shared version.